loganetherton/ac/config/README.md

     git stash apply
     ```

 8. Generally, you will not encounter any conflicts when unstashing changes.
 If you do, please refer to _Resolving Conflicts_ below.
-You are now safe to commit changes, push to the remote repository, etc.
+If there are no conflicts, you are now safe to continue work as normal.

 If this process seems overwhelming, don't worry - it's actually much easier than it sounds!
 If you need help, please don't hesitate to ask one of the developers in the _V2 Team_ room.